Asian elephants - threats

 Incidents of elephants raiding crops and villages are on the rise.
 This causes losses to human property and, sometimes, human lives.
 Retaliation by villagers often results in killings of these elephants.
 Experts already consider such confrontations to be the leading cause of elephant deaths in Asia.

 In some countries, the government provides compensation for crop damage or deaths caused by elephants, but there is still often strong political pressure on wildlife authorities to eliminate elephants near populated regions.
-As human populations increase, elephant-human conflicts are likely to rise.
+As human populations increase, human-elephant conflicts are likely to increase.

 Illegal hunting and trade